97% of the UK's wildflower meadows have gone

 It has taken over 20 years to compile our 21,000+ plant records; four years to build and refine this location-based platform.
 Thousands of gardeners are now members and regularly listing their plants.
 Over 150,000 gardeners already use GreenPlantSwap for reference each year.
 We are on our way!

-Please join us, it's FREE, list your plants and share the vision.
+Please join us, it's FREE, list your plants and share the vision (share link top right of this page).